paigerodeghero/cpsc3720/brainstorming.md

 ## Group Brainstorming
 Students will brainstorm projects for group project as a group.
 The class will assemble a list of possible projects to work on for the rest of the semester.

+## Project Requirements
+1. Scope must be achieveable by deadline (or 0% for project grade).
+2. Everyone must contribute.
+3. Must be able to be accessed by web (Chrome)